alecloudenback/sst/readme.md

 Implementation questions
 ------------------------

 Should passengers behave randomly or deterministically?
+If randomly, set and store a random seed each run for reproducibility.

 To-Do